clojure/java.classpath/README.md

 ### "Installation"

-Logging is available in Maven central.
+Classpath is available in Maven central.
 Add it to your Maven project's `pom.xml`:

     <dependency>
       <groupId>org.clojure</groupId>